 An alias is assigned to each additional Azure AD connection by the administrator.
-To manage these aliases the program /usr/share/univention-office365/scripts/manage\adconnections can be used.
-A new alias is created by calling /usr/share/univention-office365/scripts/ manage\adconnections create <Aliasname>.
-This will set the Univention Configuration Registry Variable office365/adconnection/wizard (page 301) to the newly created alias.
+To manage these aliases the program /usr/share/univention-office365/scripts/manage_adconnections can be used.
+A new alias is created by calling /usr/share/univention-office365/scripts/manage_adconnections create Aliasname.
+This will set the Univention Configuration Registry Variable office365/adconnection/wizard (page 292) to the newly created alias.
 The value of this Univention Configuration Registry Variable defines which connection is configured by the next run of the Microsoft 365 Configuration Wizard.

-After creating the alias, the new connection must be configured through the Microsoft 365 Configuration Wizard, as well.
+After creating the alias, the new connection must be configured through the Microsoft 365 Configuration Wizard, as well

 To use single sign-on with multiple Azure AD connections, a new logical SAML Identity Provider is needed for each connection.
-This is described in Extended Configuration (page 48).
+This is done automatically by the wizard.